ibm-cloud-docs/key-protect/cli-reference.md

 from the _Suspended_ (value is 2) to the _Active_ (value is 1) key state.
 This action restores the key's encrypt and decrypt operations.

-If you're using an integrated Cloud Service that supports revoking access to a disabled root key, the service may take up to a maximum of 4 hours before access to the root key's associated data is restored.
-After access to the associated data is restored, a corresponding enable event is displayed in the Activity Tracker web UI.
+If you're using an integrated Cloud Service that supports restoring access to a disabled root key, the service may take up to a maximum of 4 hours before access to the root key's associated data is restored.

+After access to the associated data is restored, a corresponding `enable event` is displayed in the Activity Tracker web UI.
+The `enable event` indicates the key has been restored (and is now enabled) and the key can be used for encrypt and decrypt operations, such as wrap, unwrap, and rewrap.

 ```sh
 ibmcloud kp key enable KEY_ID